armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ### Custom branch configuration

-> Configuring a custom branch is required if you are using a repo that no longer uses `master` as its primary branch.
+> Configuring a custom branch is required if you are using a repo that no longer uses `master` as its main branch.

 By default, Dinghy will use the `master` branch in your repository.
 If you wish to use a different default branch for your repository, this can be configured using the `repoConfig` tag in your yaml configuration.